NovusCraft/SquishIt/README.markdown

 Better yet, update this file and send a pull request.

 **Spread the word**<br />
-You can help make SquishIt better even if you don't have a lot of time to spend.<br />
-Show it to your colleagues.
+Show SquishIt to your colleagues.
 Blog it.
 Tweet it.
 Spread the word!

-Projects using SquishIt [REQUIRES INPUT]
+Projects using SquishIt
 -
-* Be the first to list your project here...
+Be the first to list your project here...

-Project history [REQUIRES INPUT]
+Project history
 -
 Topics: